faisalee/ExodusBin/README.md

   - YES/NO will decide if PL/SQL (Stored Procedures / Stored Functions) will be migrated or not.
 - `CreateTriggers`
   - YES/NO will decide if Triggers will be migrated or not.
+- `UserGrants`
+  - YES/NO will decide if User Grants will be migrated or not.
+- `MigrateData`
+  - YES/NO will decide if Table's DDL and Data will be migrated or not.

 *One important thing to take note is, don't select MySQL internal tables and databases for migration for instance `mysql`, `sys` etc.!*